 Other folks have mentioned the Venetian.
 Definitely go to have a look - it is an incredible place and a great experience to go to if it turns wet.
 Inside you will loose yourself for hours.
 What else?
 The Museum, even if you are not a museum person!
 And there is a Macau SkyTower from which you will get a great impression of the layout of the place.
 AND, should you wish you can flick over to Hong Kong again by ferry.

 To answer your exact other questions - pack what you wear at home - it is warm and mostly casual/easy wear.
 Budget - the hotel I have mentioned is approx USD62 sun-thu for single room and breakfast, USD85 twin / higher weekend rates and peak time.
 Keep in mind this is not for a grotty room in nameless hotel number x // it is the equiv of comfortable first class facilities in a small (almost) family run hotel.
 You will be served by students and their instructors.
 An experience in itself!
-Best yet, because it is a govt run establishment there is no Tax! almost 8 years ago
+Best yet, because it is a govt run establishment there is no Tax! about 8 years ago